In his classic 1937 book Think and Grow Rich (download pdf of entire book), Napoleon Hill contrasts creative imagination with synthetic imagination:

 Think and Grow Rich!

-Transcend the Mundane — the Newcreator’s primary superpower
+Transcend the Mundane — the Newcreator’s predominant superpower

 Transcend the mundane: what, why and how